+Penalty: $2 000

+(3) A person must not sell a classified film that is accompanied by an advertisement for an unclassified film or an unclassified computer game unless the sale of the classified film with that advertisement complies with the advertising scheme.

+Penalty: $5 000.

 [Section 94 amended by No. 30 of 2003 s.
 41(2); No. 10 of 2006 s.
-30.]
+30; No. 21 of 2010 s.
+32.]

 95. Advertisements with computer games

-A person must not sell a computer game (the main game) that is accompanied by an advertisement for another computer game unless the main game has a classification specified in column 1 of an item in the Table and the advertised computer game has a classification specified opposite it in column 2 of that item.
+(1) A person must not sell a classified computer game (the main game) that is accompanied by an advertisement for another classified computer game unless the main game has a classification specified in column 1 of an item in the Table and the advertised computer game has a classification specified opposite it in column 2 of that item.

 Table